What’s the difference between a cure and a treatment? One implies certainty, the other is a process.

 For example, since the 1700s, the practice of alchemy in the Renaissance made scientists look at the body as a chemical system.
 People would treat the body with electric shocks or new metals such as mercury to ‘treat’ medical conditions, such as syphilis.
 Also, in the 20th century, gene therapy has been used to target genes that cause disease.

-Looking back on the history of medicine, there seems to be a common thread: that medical practice was intended to ‘treat’, not ‘cure’.
+Looking back on the history of medicine, there seems to be a common thread: that medical practice was intended to provide treatment and not cure.